sjkingo/python-freshdesk/README.md

 There is support for a limited subset of features, using either Freshdesk API v1 or v2.

-After the deprication of Freshdesk V1 API, library uses V2 API only.
+After the deprecation of Freshdesk V1 API, library uses V2 API only.

 Support for the v2 API includes the following features:
 * [Tickets](http://developer.freshdesk.com/api/#tickets)